 The Environmental Design values — interdisciplinarity, sustainability, and culture —are captured in our semester abroad experiences.
 Established in 1994, EVDS launched their semester long educational program in Barcelona, Spain; a remarkable city famous as both a historic “old world” city and a centre for contemporary design.
-In 2011 the Faculty expanded the international offerings to include a Winter semester in Australia, an experience which represents the forefront of a “new world” approach to environmental challenges and contemporary design.
+New in 2017, student have the opportunity to travel to Tokyo, Japan.
 While both programs cover the same curricular requirements, they do so while adapting it to the places the students are residing.

 Participation in one of the semester-long programs is strongly encouraged for all MArch, MPlan and MEDES students.
 Enrolment is limited however, and participation in the program of choice cannot be guaranteed.
 Students must be in good academic standing in order to be accepted into a semester long study abroad program.
 In certain circumstances, participation may be competitive – based on academic merit and/or a statement of interest.

 Since its inception over 40 years ago, the Faculty has offered a wide variety of short field study courses.
 Typically one–three weeks in duration, these have included regional tours as well as international trips to cities throughout North America, Europe, South America, and Asia.